 In this hearing today, you hear testimony presented to explain the bill, as well as testimony on behalf of the Juvenile Court, the Department of Human Services, prosecutors, defense attorneys, the CSG Justice Center, and others who were a part of the workgroup for the bill.
-There is also testimony on LAWS in support of the bill from numerous other parties.
+There is also testimony in support of the bill from other parties.

 HB 1035 contains several delayed effective dates in order to allow the schools, the Department of Human Services, the juvenile courts, and other interested entities time to plan and implement best practices for the juvenile justice process in this State.
 The delayed effective dates will assist the Commission on Juvenile Justice and the interim Judiciary Committee in the next interim between the sessions to continue the implementation of the Juvenile Court Act.
-Following this hearing is the hearing on HB 1427, which establishes three committees to do the planning for the implementation of the new Juvenile Court Act
+HB 1427 is a companion bill, which has also been assigned to the Senate Judiciary Committee.
+HB 1427establishes three committees to do the planning for the implementation of the new Juvenile Court Act.
+In addition, HB 1036, which is a continuation of the study of the juvenile justice process for the next interim, has already passed the Legislature and has been signed by the Governor.
+Through the study in HB 1036, we will be able to continue the collaboration between the Legislature and the Commission on Juvenile Justice during the implementation of HB 1035.